Flybondi Compensation and Reimbursement for Cancelled and Delayed Flights

 • Strikes (that are not caused by the airline’s crew).

-Furthermore, if the airline might have been able to do something to prevent problems with the flight and failed to handle the situation, you might be entitled to compensation.
+Moreover, if the airline might have been able to do something to prevent issues regarding the flight and failed to handle the situation, you may be eligible for compensation.

 Which Flights are Covered by EU 261/2004?

-European Union Regulation 261 applies to all flights departing from EU airports.
-This regulation also extends to flights arriving in the EU if the airline originates in the EU.
+EU Regulation 261 covers all flights departing from airports in the EU.
+It also covers flights arriving in the EU if the airline originates in the EU.
 This includes airlines from EU countries as well as Iceland, Norway, and Switzerland.

 Nevertheless, Flybondi isn’t a European airline.
-Therefore, they aren’t required to pay compensation if their flights operate outside of the European Union.
-This applies even to their flights to the European Union if they start outside the EU.
+Consequently, they are not obliged to pay compensation if their flights operate outside of the European Union.
+This is true even for their flights to the European Union if they start outside the EU.

 ItineraryCovered by EU 261